General Conference & Research Symposium

 - New this year: the second day of the research symposium and the first day of the conference will overlap, giving all participants access to a wider variety of sessions.

-- Optional pre-conference workshops will be held on Tuesday, October 6.
+- Optional pre-conference workshops and field trips will be held on Tuesday, October 6.
 Workshops require an additional registration fee.

 What's the difference between the Conference and the Research Symposium?